segmentio/segment-docs/src/connections/destinations/catalog/userlist/index.md

 ---
 [Userlist.io](https://userlist.io/?utm_source=segmentio&utm_medium=docs&utm_campaign=partners) allows you to send behavior-based messages to your SaaS users.
 It's great for onboarding users as well as nurturing them throughout their journey.

 This destination is maintained by Userlist.io.
-For any issues with the destination, [contact their team](mailto:support@userlist.io).
+For any issues with the destination, [contact the Userlist Support team](mailto:support@userlist.io).

-_**NOTE:** The Userlist.io Destination is currently in beta, which means that they are still actively developing the destination.
-This doc was last updated on April 5, 2019.
-If you are interested in joining their beta program or have any feedback to help improve the Userlist Destination and its documentation, [let their team know](mailto:support@userlist.io)!_
+{% include content/beta-note.md %}

 ## Getting Started